Liberals framing 2019 as replay of 2015

 But if Liberals play their cards right, party strategists are hoping it will end up more like a replay of 2015, with Canadians choosing to continue moving forward with Justin Trudeau's progressive agenda rather than going back to the bad old days of Stephen Harper's Conservatives.

 Never mind that Harper is no longer Conservative leader.
-His successor, Andrew Scheer, is, by his own admission, "Stephen Harper with a smile" and his agenda, by the Liberals' telling, is Harper's agenda: tax breaks for the wealthy, cuts in services for everyone else, no action on climate change, the politics of fear and division.
+His successor, Andrew Scheer, is, by his own admission, "Stephen Harper with a smile."
+His agenda, by the Liberals' telling, is Harper's agenda — tax breaks for the wealthy, cuts in services for everyone else, no action on climate change, the politics of fear and division.

-They'll reinforce that message by tying Scheer wherever possible to someone else who isn't running: Ontario's unpopular Progressive Conservative premier, Doug Ford.
-And they'll no doubt throw in, at least obliquely, references to mercurial U.S. President Donald Trump.
+They'll reinforce that message by tying Scheer wherever possible to someone else who isn't actually running for election: Ontario's unpopular Progressive Conservative premier, Doug Ford.
+And they'll no doubt throw in, at least obliquely, references to the polarizing influence of mercurial U.S. President Donald Trump.

 Here's how Trudeau himself framed the choice in a recent interview: